Saturday, March 31, 2018

 Image from DGC/ORC slide.

-This post is the companion to the slide presentation that will be done by Phil Morse as a guest speaker at the Lewiston Public Library (the presentation includes Donald Curry presenting on the restoration of the Narcissus currently underway at Seashore Trolley Museum) will be made at the Lewiston Public Library on Tuesday, April 10, 2018, at 12 p.m.
+This post is the companion to the slide presentation that will be done by Phil Morse as a guest speaker at the Lewiston Public Library (the presentation includes Donald Curry presenting on the restoration of the Narcissus currently underway at the Seashore Trolley Museum) made at the Lewiston Public Library on Tuesday, April 10, 2018, at 12 p.m.

 Lewiston Public Library poster promoting